turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 We still have only scratched the surface.
 My brain is full of ideas on how to monetize NEAR smart contracts using the STAKE token as a pillar for the DeFi ecosystem on NEAR.
 I would love to hear your ideas and thoughts from all the brains in the NEAR community.
-Until then, happy testing.
+Until next time ...

 ![](../../../../.gitbook/assets/oysterpack-matrix.gif)